sdb219/sdb219/README.md

 - Data Visualization with Power BI and Tableau
 - SQL for data extraction and querying
 - Python for data analysis and automation
-- Building interactive dashboards and reports
+- Excel for Building interactive dashboards and reports

 ## 🌱 What I’m currently learning
-- Advanced Data Science techniques
-- Machine Learning fundamentals
-- Improving my skills in Python libraries like Pandas, NumPy, and Matplotlib
+- Improving my data analysis skills
+- Showcasing my learning's

 ## 💞️ What I’m looking to collaborate on
 - Data-driven projects and analytics challenges